What Is Lateral Epicondylitis?

 Elbow Arthropathy

 Elbow osteoarthritis can cause lateral pain that simulates epicondylitis, especially when it involves the radiocapitellar joint.
-The picture is distinguished by the presence of joint range-of-motion limitation (full extension frequently impossible), audible and palpable crepitus during movements, and, in advanced forms, visible joint deformity.
+It is distinguished by limited range of motion (full extension frequently impossible), audible and palpable crepitus on movement, and, in advanced forms, visible joint deformity.
 Pain is diffuse and related to any elbow movement, not just resisted wrist extension.

 Plain X-ray of the elbow in anteroposterior and lateral views reveals joint-space narrowing, osteophytes, and intra-articular loose bodies.
-Computed tomography assesses bone changes in greater detail, while MRI is useful for evaluating associated cartilage and ligament lesions.
+Computed tomography assesses bone changes in greater detail, while MRI evaluates associated cartilage and ligament lesions.
 Conservative treatment includes analgesia, physical therapy, and, in advanced cases, arthroplasty or resection arthroplasty.

 C6/C7 Radiculopathy

-Cervical radiculopathy at the C6 and C7 levels can refer pain along the forearm and lateral elbow, mimicking lateral epicondylitis.
-Clinical distinction is based on the presence of cervical symptoms (neck pain or stiffness, pain radiating from the neck to the arm), paresthesias in a specific dermatome (C6: thumb and index finger; C7: middle finger), and altered reflexes (C6: brachioradialis reflex; C7: triceps reflex).
+Cervical radiculopathy at C6 and C7 can refer pain along the forearm and lateral elbow, mimicking lateral epicondylitis.
+Clinical distinction is based on cervical symptoms (neck pain or stiffness, pain radiating from neck to arm), paresthesias in a specific dermatome (C6: thumb and index finger; C7: middle finger), and altered reflexes (C6: brachioradialis reflex; C7: triceps reflex).

 The Spurling test — foraminal compression with ipsilateral cervical inclination — reproduces radicular pain and guides diagnosis.
 In doubtful cases, electromyography differentiates peripheral injury (epicondylitis with possible local neuropathy) from cervical radicular injury.
-It is essential to rule out radiculopathy before indicating local invasive treatments (injections) for epicondylitis, in order not to mask a condition requiring specific treatment.
+Ruling out radiculopathy before indicating local invasive treatments (injections) for epicondylitis is essential, só as not to mask a condition requiring specific treatment.

 Olecranon Bursitis

-Olecranon bursitis — inflammation of the bursa between the olecranon and the skin — is easily distinguished from lateral epicondylitis by its posterior location and by the presence of visible, fluctuant swelling at the tip of the elbow.
-When large, it can cause pain that radiates laterally, creating some diagnostic confusion.
+Olecranon bursitis — inflammation of the bursa between the olecranon and the skin — is easily distinguished from lateral epicondylitis by its posterior location and by visible, fluctuant swelling at the tip of the elbow.
+When large, it can cause pain that radiates laterally, creating diagnostic confusion.
 Palpation shows fluid fluctuation directly over the olecranon, without pain on passive elbow movement within normal ranges.

-Bursitis can be aseptic (traumatic or from repetitive microstress on supports) or septic (infectious), and it is essential to distinguish the two.
+Bursitis can be aseptic (traumatic or from repetitive microstress on supports) or septic (infectious), and distinguishing the two is essential.
 A tense, erythematous, hot bursa with fever points to infection and requires diagnostic puncture with fluid analysis.
 Aseptic bursitis responds well to compression, mechanical protection, and, occasionally, aspiration.
 Antibiotic therapy is reserved for proven infectious cases.

 Treatments